 The pop-up might worry iPhone users as many regards this as a bug or a virus.
 People also consider the possibility of a malware attack causing this Passcode requirement iPhone pop-up.
-But these are only rumors as the iOS software is completely protected against all such attacks.
+But these are only rumours as the iOS software is completely protected against all such attacks.

-Common Passcode is those which are easily known to others like common numeric combinations, example 0101 or series of numbers, example 1234, etc. These also, like Simple Passcode, can be easily hacked and thus the pop-up to change them.
+Common Passcode is those which are easily known to others like common numeric combinations, for example, 0101 or series of numbers, example 1234, etc. These also, like Simple Passcode, can be easily hacked and thus the pop-up to change them.
 Also, Phone’s iOs can detect such simple ad common Passcode and send such pop-ups.

 MDM stands for Mobile Device Management.
-If your iPhone is given to you but the company you work in then the chances of it being a MDM enrolled device are very high.
+If your iPhone is given to you but the company you work in then the chances of it being an MDM enrolled device are very high.
 This management system can also detect if the Passcode is not too strong and can automatically send a message to the user to change it to maintain the confidentiality of the information transmitted through such an iPhone.